Fix the Court’s recommendations to fix the act are as follows:

 – There should be an automatic change of venue for judicial misconduct proceedings.
 Though this happens in practice nowadays (e.g., the Kozinski complaints were moved from the Ninth Circuit to the Second Circuit Judicial Council), it’s by custom and not statute, and that should change.

-– Complainants should be afforded the same rights and privileges as the judges accused of misconduct, namely they should have:
+– Complainants should be afforded the same rights and privileges as the judges accused of misconduct (currently, the judicial council process is stacked against those bringing complaints).
+Namely complainants should have:

 - An opportunity to appear at proceedings conducted by the investigating panel (in person or by counsel);